Russia: Putin calls for new nuclear deterrence doctrine – DW – 09/25/2024

 Russia's president said that the strategy entails "the basic principle of the use of nuclear weapons, namely, the use of nuclear forces is an extreme measure to protect the country's sovereignty."

-"The conditions for Russia´s transition to the use of nuclear weapons are also clearly fixed."
+"The conditions for Russia´s transition to the use of nuclear weapons are also clearly fixed," Putin said.

 "We see the modern military and political situation is dynamically changing and we must take this into consideration," Putin said, citing "the emergence of new sources of military threats and risks for Russia and our allies."